Get A Quote

 Is an Agreed-Upon Procedure an Audit?

-No, an agreed upon procedure is not an audit.
-The below table explains the how AUP and audit differ:
+No, an agreed-upon procedure is not an audit.
+The table below explains how AUP and audit differ:

 Objective Perform specific agreed procedures and report findings Express an opinion on financial statements